 - CMI: This course participates in Course Materials Initiative (CMI) which is a program developed to provide students with reduced pricing for course materials through digital textbooks and ancillaries.
 The textbook (Tipler) and online resources (FlipIt Physics) are included when you register for this course and do not have to be purchased separately. - FlipIt Physics: the primary course material used to deliver pre-lecture videos and homework assignments.
 Instructions on how to access are available on BB in the "Start Here!" section.
-The course access key is "8b2e6m2x9f" which is the same for everyone.
+The course access key is "0a905711" which is the same for everyone.
 You should receive an email from no-reply@verbasoftware.com that contains your individualized payment code.
 For questions contact FlipIt Physics: 1-800-936-6899 or FlipIt Physics Help. - Physics for Scientists and Engineers, by Tipler and Mosca, 6th ed., Volume 2: An electronic version of this textbook is available online when you enroll in this course see the Blackboard site for details.
 The textbook provides an additional perspective on the FlipIt material as well as worked out examples.
-For questions about how to obtain and access the online textbook contact the bookstore: textbook@umbc.edu or 410-455-2695. - Clickers: You will be responding to in class questions using the PointSolutions app on your smartphone or computer.
-You do NOT have to have a physical clicker, instead you must have a clicker subscription which can be purchased from the UMBC bookstore or directly from PointSolutions.
-It will be your responsibility to remember to bring your computer/phone to respond to clicker questions.
+For questions about how to obtain and access the online textbook contact the bookstore: textbook@umbc.edu or 410-455-2695. - Poll Everywhere: You will be responding to in class questions using the Poll Everywhere app on your smartphone or computer.
+It will be your responsibility to remember to bring your computer/phone to respond questions each day.
 Hand written answers will not be accepted.
-For information on setting up your clicker see the clicker section on BB under the "Start Here!" tab.
+More info is on BB under the "Start Here!" tab.